pjaos/myenergi-display/doc/rpi_zero_installation.md

 # Running the myenergi-display server.
+The Raspberry Pi zero 2 W (RPi) runs Raspberry Pi's version of Linux (Raspberry Pi OS bookworm) but the python code should run on any platform (Ubuntu, Windows etc) that supports python3.12.

-You must have the RPi imager software installed on your PC as detailed [here](https://www.raspberrypi.com/software/)
+Before starting the installation you must have the RPi imager software installed on your desktop PC as detailed [here](https://www.raspberrypi.com/software/)

 ## RPi Hardware
-I used a [Raspberry Pi zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) although the software should work on any any aarch64 raspberry pi running the latest (12/bookworm) raspbian image.
+I used a [Raspberry Pi zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) although the software should work on any any aarch64 raspberry pi running the latest (version 12/bookworm) Raspberry Pi OS image.

 ## Software installation